hb-gatsby/gatsby-starter-lumen/content/posts/2020-04-11-Hugo-fleek.md

 Now, a new file appeared in this location: `/content/posts/hello-world.md`.

 Why did we add the blog post to `/posts`?
 Because that’s what I could gather from looking at the `contentTypeName` variable in `config.toml`.
 So with this theme, it is `/posts`, but other themes might require posts to be at a different directory.
-Just make sure that the `config.toml` matches with the location of the blog posts.
+Just make sure that the `config.toml` matches the location of the blog posts.

 So, let’s take a look at our newly created blog post.